4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

 Upload the application to EngineRoom
 ------------------------------------

-Upload the zip file to EngineRoom.
+Go to `<https://4insight.io/#/engineroom>`_, and upload the zip-file to your EngineRoom application.